MultisampledNight/flow/src/doc/manual.typ

 as the document title you usually see in the window title of the PDF viewer.
-A template might also display this somewhere, but this is not requird.
+A template might also display this somewhere, but this is not required.

 If it is not specified or `none` is passed, the filename passed via `--input filename=...`